raphamorim/raphamorim.github.com/_posts/2026-04-18-introducing-glyph-protocol-for-terminals.md

 There's one thing about terminals that has always bothered me: to get your favorite editor, prompt, or TUI to render nicely, you are almost always forced to install a patched font.

 You know the drill.
 You open a fresh terminal, pull up your editor, and half of the UI is replaced by little rectangles — the infamous [tofu](https://fonts.google.com/knowledge/glossary/tofu).
 The fix is to go download a Nerd Font, or Powerline, or some other patched set, and switch your terminal font to it.
-A font that is often well above 10MB in size.
+A font that is often well above 10MB in size[^nerdfont-size].
 All of that — just so you can render one icon, or maybe a handful of them.

 <figure class="post-figure">
   <img src="/assets/images/posts/glyph-protocol-tofu.png" alt="A terminal prompt with several codepoints rendered as empty rectangles" />